Kamala Harris to boycott South Carolina forum in protest of Trump award: He's 'a lawless president'

 "Instead, I’ll host students from all campuses, as well as the broader Columbia community, to come and discuss this critical issue that I’ve worked on for my entire career," she added.

-The California senator was among 10 Democrats expected to attend the forum but instead said she now plans to host her own criminal justice roundtable.
+The junior U.S. senator from California was among 10 Democrats expected to attend the forum but instead said she now plans to host her own criminal justice roundtable.

 Harris has come under fire for her own record on criminal justice reform.